lillallol/temp/README.md

 ```
  </details>

-Comment to enable static type checking means no need to compile.
+Not having to compile has so many advantages.
 <details>
-<summary>There are so many benefits to that.</summary>
+<summary>The advantagest.</summary>

 1. `.ts` files that contain implementations become redundant
 1. less work for TypeScript maintainers